qrdsn/s3-webshop/README.md

 # s3-webshop
- Webshop application example created using Java, during my third semester.
+ Webshop application example created using Java and react, during my third semester.
+ This is a fullstack project with a ci/cd pipeline.
+Containing docker integration, unit and integration tests.